 Fighting for hope on the frontline

-This Christmas, the hopes of young people are hanging by a thread.
+Right now, the hopes of young people are hanging by a thread.
 Our practitioners work with children whose lives are threatened by abuse, exploitation neglect.
 They help young people restore hope and find happiness.
 Here are some stories of hope from the frontline.

 Fiona James, Child Sexual Exploitation Worker for Street Safe Lancashire